 From tulips to chrysanthemums, our series “The Language of Flowers” explores everything from fresh flower care tips to flower symbolism and meaning.
 This article offers tulip care tips, from growing your own to preserving your arrangements.

 Spring is in the air and that means an abundance of blossoms everywhere from the neighborhood park to your own backyard.
 One iconic springtime flower that’ll add color to your home is the tulip.
-Get ready to take advantage of peak tulip season with our top tulip tips, from selecting the perfect bulb to caring for your flower after it blooms.
+Get ready to take advantage of peak tulip season with our top tulip care tips, from selecting the perfect bulb to caring for cut flowers.

 Selecting the perfect bulb

 When you’re buying tulip bulbs, be sure that they are healthy.
 They should be firm, not mushy, and they should be a good size.
 Some surface mold on the bulb is not a problem.
 Different cultivars will produce different-sized bulbs, so choose the largest of the kind you are buying.
 Bulbs are the plants’ winter storage units, supplying nutrition during dormancy.
 A larger bulb will mean a larger tulip plant in the spring.

 How to choose the right spot in the garden

 Tulips are winter-hardy bulbs that grow in USDA hardiness zones 3 to 8.
 They grow best in a spot with sun to light shade, and in fertile soil with plenty of organic matter like peat moss or compost.
 It’s important for the soil to drain well so the bulbs won’t rot.
 Tulips won’t produce many flowers in full shade, and they won’t thrive in soggy, poorly drained soil.
 If your garden is too wet year-round, you might think about using a raised bed or a container for your tulips.